-This short rib stew with hominy and potatoes is simple in seasoning relying on the unique flavor of Hatch Chile to flavor the dish.
+This Hatch chile short rib stew with hominy and potatoes is simple in seasoning, relying on the unique flavor of New Mexico Chiles to flavor the dish.
+A simple stew of braised short ribs, chewy white hominy and chunks of potato.
+One of our favorite Hatch green chili recipes for a winter’s night meal.

 Thanks so much to The Hatch Chile Store for sending me samples of these frozen New Mexico beauties.